 I have the utmost respect for our elected officials.
 The ones who are genuine public servants who want to do good for the community.
 Not the "politicians" whose speeches sound like lies and BS.
 I hear their guarantees that I know are just empty promises to help get this person elected.
-Below you'll see the list of issues I feel are important and are actually things I will work on if elected to the Board of Education.
+Below you'll see the list of issues I feel are important and are actually things I will work on if elected to the County Council.

 LIST OF ISSUES

 We need to revise our policy on snow days.
 Too many times, Montgomery County has changed its mind on a snow day, from a 2 hour delay to closed.
 This affects not only the 160,000 students, but also tens of thousands of parents who have to change their plans.
 Working parents, single parents, and parents with multiple kids in MCPS all are inconvenienced by this.
 I want us to make a decision by 5:30am and stick with it.
 Of course the safety of students is the number one priority, and I understand erring on the side of caution, and that it could be snowing in Damascus and completely dry in Silver Spring, but we need to have a snow policy that parents and students can rely on.
-While this hasn't been a problem since going to virtual learning, it was when we had in person schooling, and will be again.
+While this may not seem like a big problem to many people, it's one that can actually be fixed and with a simple solution.